Esther Friesner: Life

 Friesner attended the Hunter College High School, a public magnet high school in New York City, as well as Vassar College.
-At Vassar, she completed B.A.s in both Spanish and Drama.
+At Vassar, she completed A.B.s in both Spanish and Drama.
 While at Vassar, she became friendly with Paula Volsky and Jane Bishop.
 Together they wrote at least one film script for student production, "Lavinia: a Girl of the Street", which demonstrated Esther's trademark tongue-in-cheek style.
 She holds a Ph.D. in Spanish and was a college Spanish professor at Yale University before becoming a writer.
-She currently resides with her husband and two children in Connecticut.
+She currently resides with her husband in Connecticut.

 Career

 During her early career as a writer, Friesner penned an advice column entitled "Ask Auntie Esther" for Pulphouse Magazine.
 Her first short story, "The Stuff of Heroes" was sold in 1982.

 In addition to short stories, Friesner has published a number of novels and is a prolific editor of anthologies.
-"Thunderbolt," a short story in Random House's Young Warriors anthology lead to her creation of her recent books Nobody's Princess, which takes the Greek legend of Helen of Sparta and gives it a new beginning, and its sequel, Nobody's Prize.
+"Thunderbolt," a short story in Random House's Young Warriors anthology lead to creation of her recent books Nobody's Princess, which takes the Greek legend of Helen of Sparta and gives it a new beginning, and its sequel, Nobody's Prize.

 Alien Pregnant By Elvis was her first effort as an anthology editor as part of a collection of tabloid science fiction for DAW books in conjunction with Martin H. Greenberg.
 She also collaborated with Greenberg on an Amazonian comedy anthology for Baen Books entitled Chicks In Chainmail and a vampire anthology for Donald I Fine, Inc. called Blood Muse.

-She is a frequent guest of honor at science fiction conventions, having appeared at Bubonicon, Arisia, Boskone, Baycon and Albacon in the 1990s and into the 21st century.
+She is a frequent guest of honor at science fiction conventions, having appeared at Bubonicon, Arisia, Boskone, Baycon and Albacon in the 1990s and in the 21st century.
 Her story "Love's Eldritch Ichor" was featured at one of these conventions, the World Fantasy convention, in 1990.

 Friesner is credited as one of the founders of a parody movement in the 1980s called cyberprep.